instruc/LearningSphere/README.md

 + Writes every submission to a file `pod_X_reflections.txt` along with the name of the student and a URL where the teacher can, if necessary, reply.

-## Quickly Opening Forum Posts

-Forum pages allow an instructor to see every student who has posted an answer to a particular assignment.
-However, to grade each student, an instructor must manually click each "Discuss this topic" link.
-This becomes more tedious the more students you have.
-The `openforum.py` script opens each "Discuss this topic" link in a new tab so the instructor can easily read and grade each assignment.

-To run the `openforum.py` script:

-1. Save a forum page locally to your computer.
-2. Run `python openforum.py /path/to/file`.